yhtwyl/Double-diffusion-convection/README.md

 # Double-diffusion-convection
 To run this code on linux you have to have gfortran and mpich installed on your machine.
 These two are easily available online.
-Once are sure you have these on your system second step would be to run the makefile.
-In thirs step you have to use >> mpirun -np main_3d.o and link all the remaining subroutines object files. full understanding of the run can be gained from this link https://www.open-mpi.org/doc/current/man1/mpirun.1.php
+With these softwares installed on your system, second step would be to run the makefile.
+In third step you have to use >> mpirun -np main_3d.o and link all the remaining subroutines object files. full understanding of the run can be gained from this link https://www.open-mpi.org/doc/current/man1/mpirun.1.php
 # I have not tested these codes on Windows or Mac.
 # Brief introduction on what these codes simulate
 This is a parallelised fortran code for simulating salt fingers in double diffusion convection[1,2].